Sleep Apnea and Oral Appliances

 Untreated sleep apnea can increase the risk of stroke, obesity, heart attack, and high blood pressure.
 In addition, arrhythmias or irregular heartbeats can become more likely.

-San Francisco Dentist Dr. Mohamed Ali knows that sleep apnea is a chronic condition that requires long-term management.
-Union Square Dentist Dr. Ali recommends a series of lifestyle changes that can help reduce the effects of sleep apnea including:
+Sleep apnea is a chronic condition that requires long-term management.
+Dr. Ali recommends a series of lifestyle changes that can help reduce the effects of sleep apnea including:

 - Good sleeping habits